Current Office Hours as of May 11, 2020:

-Your health comes first: We are requiring everyone to wash their hands, and encouraging them to socially distance, and follow best practices to protect the health and well being of themselves, their family, and our community at large.
+Your health comes first: We are requiring everyone to wash their hands, wear masks, and encouraging them to socially distance, and follow best practices to protect the health and well being of themselves, their family, and our community at large.

 Kansas City Foot and Ankle is implementing the following:

 - We are monitoring, reviewing and improving our response as the situation evolves.

 - We are keeping all employees updated with any new recommendations for preventing the spread of COVID-19.

 - We are requiring sick employees to stay home.